The Campaign Fellows Program

 The Campaign Fellows program prepares fellows to lead grassroots political campaigns.
 Fellows should intend to join the leadership of a campaign after graduating from the program.
 There is no one model for what a campaign leader looks like, and we encourage people from all backgrounds and ages to apply!
 Anyone who lives in the United States or its territories, and is at least 18 years old at the time their cohort would start, is eligible to apply.

-Most of our fellows will have either some significant campaign experience, or other significant professional or activist/organizer experience in areas relevant to the role they want to play on the campaign.
-Though to be clear: more experience does not necessarily mean a better chance of acceptance, and visa versa.
+Most of our fellows will have either some significant campaign experience, or other significant professional or activist/organizer experience in areas relevant to the role they want to play on campaigns.
 We care deeply about how well you fit with our values, and about your motivation to lead campaigns.

 What will I learn at Movement School?
 How will I learn?